Sucumbíos Province: Orography

 The western area of the province belongs to the Eastern Andes Mountains, where most rivers in the province have their sources.
 The most important elevation in the province is the Reventador, an active volcano.
 The eastern portion of the province is part of the Amazon Basin, with high temperatures.

 Hydrography

 The main river in the province is the Aguarico River.
 It passes close to Nueva Loja, and empties into the Napo, on the Peruvian border.
 Other important rivers are the Putumayo, which marks the border with Colombia, and the Coca and Napo Rivers, in the south.

 History

 Sucumbíos was an unexplored area, where only indigenous people lived, until oil was discovered in its soil.
 In 1979, after nine years of foundation, Nueva Loja became the seat of its own canton, Lago Agrio Canton, in the Napo Province.
 On February 13, 1989, Sucumbíos became the 21st province in the country when it separated from Napo province.

 Economy

 The most important natural resource in the province is oil, the Lago Agrio oil field.
 Thus, Sucumbíos is one of the most important provinces in the country, economically.

+Demographics

+Ethnic groups as of the Ecuadorian census of 2010: